RobustSleepNet: Transfer learning for automated sleep staging at scale: Methods

 \subsection{Inference}

-To infer the sleep stages on a dataset $\mathcal{D}_{target}$, the trained model is evaluated on each subject with a stride of 1.
-For each epoch $\mathbf{X} \in \mathbb{R}^{C \times L}$ of a record, we obtain $T$ predictions $\hat{\pi}_{i}$ due to the temporal context and the stride.
-As in \cite{SeqSleepNet} and \cite{guillot2019dreem}, the $T$ estimates are aggregated using a geometric average. and the predicted sleep stage used for evaluation is
+To infer the sleep stages on a dataset $\mathcal{D}_{target}$, we evaluated the trained model on each subject with a stride of 1.
+For each epoch $\mathbf{X} \in \mathbb{R}^{C \times L}$ of a record, we obtained $T$ predictions $\hat{\pi}_{i}$ due to the temporal context and the stride.
+As in \cite{SeqSleepNet} and \cite{guillot2019dreem}, the $T$ estimates were aggregated using a geometric average. , and the predicted sleep stage used for evaluation was